biobakery/metawibele/README.md

 [protein_family]
 #protein family annotation based on global similarity: [yes] process this step, [no] skip this step
 uniref = yes
-#BGC annotation based on global similarity: [yes] process this step, [no] skip this step
-antismash = yes

 [domain_motif]
 #domain annotation: [yes] process this step, [no] skip this step